AVAILABLE 24/7 | FREE CONSULTATION

 Grading of Armed Robbery Offenses

-Armed robbery in New Jersey is typically classified as a first-degree crime, one of the most severe charges under state law.
-This classification is due to the involvement of a weapon which significantly increases the threat and potential harm to the victim.
-First-degree charges are reserved for the most serious crimes, underscoring the aggressive stance New Jersey takes on armed robbery.
+Armed robbery is classified as a first-degree crime, one of the most severe charges under state law.
+This classification is due to the involvement of a weapon, which significantly increases the threat and potential harm to the victim.
+First-degree charges are reserved for the most serious crimes, often tried at the Superior Court in Hackensack and underscoring the aggressive stance New Jersey takes on violent crime.

 Typical Sentencing Ranges for Convictions